Despite graduating with a musical theater performance degree, Brad eventually learned that his voice is better used on the page than on the stage.

 Originally from Noblesville, Indiana, Brad earned his degree from the University of Miami with a minor in theater management.
 After college, he moved to New York where he was the Associate General Manager of STOMP and a producer for two theaters in San Francisco.
 While he traveled the country searching for quality shows, he decided to start creating his own.

 After nine years in New York, Brad moved to LA to pursue TV writing.
 He staffed on Craig Wright’s MTV hour-long dramedy Underemployed and then developed a screenplay with Craig Wright and a pilot with producers Renee Kurtz and Sandy Stern.
-He’s currently working on a project with executive producer and director Jon Chu and is developing a pilot with Screen to Stage Entertainment.
+He’s currently developing a pilot with Screen to Stage Entertainment.
 His work has been featured four times in the WGA’s LGBTQ+ Scene, which highlights writers who create work that encapsulates the experience of the LGBTQ+ community.

 You can find him on Instagram @BradBauner